iAmNawa/mern/readme.md

 You can login and create a profile and head to the dashboard route only if authenticated.

 # You will need config/keys.js
 keys.js will consist of
 <code>
 module.exports = {
-  mongoURI: '<MONGO DATABASE HERE>',
+  mongoURI: '',
   secretOrKey: 'secret'
 };
-MONGO DATABASE HERE WILL LOOK LIKE - 'mongodb://username:password@ds189233.mlab.com:41wqww89/name'
+mongoURI will look like -> 'mongodb://username:password@ds189233.mlab.com:41wqww89/name'
 </code>

 # How to run